 Increased posterior chain strength – the posterior chain is the collective name for the muscles on the back of your body.
 A strong posterior chain is important for sports performance and reduced back pain.
-Kettlebell swings are a very accessible and easy to learn posterior chain exercise.
+Kettlebell swings are a very accessible and easy-to-learn posterior chain exercise.

 Fat burning – a high-rep set of kettlebell swings will drive your heart rate through the roof, providing a great cardiovascular workout.
-In addition, powering all those muscles will burn a lot of calories.
-This means that kettlebell swings are a useful exercise for fitness, fat burning, and weight loss.

 Better posture – as well as strengthening your posterior chain, kettlebell swings also work the muscles between your shoulder blades.
 This combination is good for your posture and can help prevent the slouch that all too often accompanies long periods of sitting.